Keyology/anime-api-docs/anime-api-docs/query-anime.md

 4. Mushishi Zoku Shou 2nd Season"

 5. Monster

+# Make sure to copy the tv shows exactly as they are written otherwise the resutl will return an empty json object.

  #### Please keep in mind that this database dose not have every single anime ever created.
 It just contains a large collection of anime 12,294 to be exact, so  their may be a chance a anime show you search may not be foun.